pingcap/blog/rust-huge-compilation-units.md

 Traits are the most common tool for creating abstractions in Rust.
 They are powerful, but like much of Rust's power, it comes with a tradeoff.

-The [orphan rule][or] helps maintain [trait coherence], and exists to ensure that the Rust compiler never encounters two implementations of a trait for the same type.
+The [orphan rule](https://smallcultfollowing.com/babysteps/blog/2015/01/14/little-orphan-impls/) helps maintain [trait coherence](https://doc.rust-lang.org/reference/items/implementations.html#trait-implementation-coherence), and exists to ensure that the Rust compiler never encounters two implementations of a trait for the same type.
 If it were to encounter two such implementations then it would need to resolve the conflict while ensuring that the result is sound.

 What the orphan rule says, essentially, is that for any `impl`, either the _trait_ must be defined in the current crate, or the _type_ must be defined in the current crate.